CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 processing state by anticipating what the next state could be when one state is activated.
 This is highly specific for each message type, and unfortunately also depends on file format (KVN vs. XML).
-As an example, in KVN files, the initial processing state is already the `HeaderProcessingState`, but in XML file it is rather `XmlStructureProcessingState` and `HeaderProcessingState` is triggered only when the XML `<header>` start element is processed.
+As an example, in KVN files, the initial processing state is `HeaderProcessingState`, but in XML file it is rather `XmlStructureProcessingState` and `HeaderProcessingState` is triggered only when the XML `<header>` start element is processed.
 CCSDS messages type are also not very consistent, which makes implementation more complex.
 As an example, APM files don't have `META_START`, `META_STOP`, `DATA_START` or `DATA_STOP` keys in the